cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

   example of a [2-player game in a hydra head
   #1098](https://github.com/input-output-hk/hydra/issues/1098).

-- There was already an item about reacting to mainchain parameter changes on the roadmap, which included not only protocol parameter updates, but also hard-fork events.
+- There was already an item about reacting to main chain parameter changes on the roadmap, which included not only protocol parameter updates, but also hard-fork events.
 With the upcoming hard-fork into `Conway`, we split off the changes needed to navigate such hard-fork and concretized it: